FractalArt/convdim/README.md

 20
 ```

-By specifying the flag `--deconv` or equivalently and shorter `-d` the layer is considered to be deconvolutional
+By specifying the flag `--transposed` or equivalently and shorter `-d` the layer is considered to be transposed convolutional
 instead of convolutional, i.e. the dimension of the output is greater or equal than that of the input.

 If the output dimension after a successive application of different layers is requested, the command-line application